-In the year 2000 was donatedto the Archeological Museum of Chania the interesting collection of Konstantinos, Marika and Kyriakos Mitsotakis.
-It occupies three small rooms in the north next to the church of St Francis.
-The exhibits are 1/3 of the Collection and their presentation follows the chronological order (end of the 4th millenium B.C. – 3rd century A.D.).
-It includes finds of minoan ceramics, pottery, stone-carving , seals, jewels and varia (various objects from various areas).
+In the year 2000, the unique collection of Konstantinos, Marika and Kyriakos Mitsotakis was donated to the Archaeological Museum of Chania.
+It occupies three small halls in the north side and is in contact with the church of St. Francis.
+The exhibits constitute 1/3 of the Collection and their display follows chronological order (end of the 4th millennium BC to 3rd century AD).
+They include findings from Minoan pottery, clay sculptures, stone carvings, seal carvings, jewellery and varia (a variety of objects from different regions).

-The Myseum has preservation laboratories for pottery, metallic objects, coins, frescoes, mosaics and a chemistry laboratory.
-There is also a shop of the Archeological Resources Fund in the specially developed belfry next to the main entrance.
+The Museum organises workshops for the conservation of ceramics, metal objects, coins, frescoes, mosaics and a chemical laboratory, while for the convenience of visitors there is a showroom – shop of the Hellenic Organization of Cultural Resources Development in the specially designed bell tower next to the main entrance.

 - Telephone: +30 28210 90334